freitzzz/flutter-web-cd-travis-ghpages/README.md

 ### Build Phase

-Before building the application, Travis needs have Flutter setup in the machine.
+Before building the application, Travis needs to have Flutter setup in the machine.
 One of the ways this can be performed is by defining this setup as steps to be run **before** the build script:

 ```
 before_script: